datamin-io/public-documentation/use-cases/industry-specific-use-cases/anti-money-laundering-aml.md

 The idea is clear.
 Using the following examples and templates from our library you can set up your own AML monitoring pipelines with SQL queries of any complexity.

-Some other examples of what you can monitor with Datamin:
+Some other examples of what you can monitor with Ylem:

 * Users with a high volume of transactions every day
 * Transactions from or to suspicious or dangerous locations, which you can define on your own